-Flood risk (zones 1, 2 & 3 by EA 2012 mapping; mainly zones 3a & 3b, and some zone 2, by SFRA 2007 mapping EA zones 1,2 and 3; SFRA mainly zones 3a and 3b, some 2).
+Flood risk (zones 1, 2 & 3 by EA 2012 mapping; mainly zones 3a & 3b, and some zone 2, by SFRA 2007 mapping).

 The area features some long-established leisure plots accessed by a narrow unmade lane.
 The area forms an important part of the setting of Oulton Broad and the trees and shrubbery contribute to a semi-natural appearance.
 Maintaining an appropriate balance between the lawful use of the land and the control of additional buildings, structures and vehicles that owners often want to install on their plots has been a challenge for many years.